 The biggest challenges still facing the concrete 3d printing industry are mobility, speed, and fine printing technology.

-3d concrete printing machines usually need some form of track to be placed on or use a swinging mechanical arm that dances back and forth with extreme precision, but these suffer from a lack of mobility.
+3d concrete printing machines usually need some form of the track to be placed on or use a swinging mechanical arm that dances back and forth with extreme precision, but these suffer from a lack of mobility.
 A swinging arm can only go so high before having to be lifted up on a platform and can only move so far in a linear direction before extending to the end of its reach.
-The speed in which these swinging arms move can also be improved upon as well as the arm’s ability to print finer details.
+The speed at which these swinging arms move can also be improved upon as well as the arm’s ability to print finer details.

 Although these are hurdles for the construction and architecture industries, they are challenges that are being addressed and thought about on a daily basis.